KarinOldbring/Vehicle-storage/README.md

 You can access the live site via the following link [Oldbring Vehicle Storage](https://karinoldbring.github.io/Vehicle-storage/)

 ## **Technology used**
-Oldbring Vehicle Storage was built using HTML5 and CSS.
+Oldbring Vehicle Storage was built using HTML5 and CSS3.

 ## **Credits**